Transcendent-Tapir/Distorted-Domains/advancement.md

 When Lowering negative aspects, it always costs 5.
 However, a negative aspect cannot be lowered below d4, there will always be a trace of it around.

+### Reaching your Goal

+Travelers have a goal, they are looking for something.
+The "looking for" aspect tells us what this is, and the higher that die is, the closer they are to finding it.
+Once it reaches a d12, they are able to find what it is they're looking for within the narrative.
+Once they do, that character is retired unless they are given a new goal of some kind, a reason to keep going.
+The easiest way to do this is to re-roll on the "Looking for" table in character creation.
+This new goal starts at a d6.

 ### Saving Assets

 Assets in Distorted Domains degrade over time, if a player or Traveler wants to save or restore an asset it costs 5 advancement.
 This returns the asset to the die rating that it had at the beginning of the session, or the die rating of when it was acquired if it was acquired this session.